Oregon Road Trip Itinerary

 Columbia River Gorge National Scenic Area

 The main attraction, the Fruit Loop, provides over 35 miles of country roads to meander and endless fruit stands to sample.
-Since the best tasting cherries are too fragile to ship, sample different cherry varieties.
-Also find stone fruit along with baked goods.
+Since the best tasting cherries are too fragile to ship long distances, sample different cherry varieties.
+The cherry stands offer more so find stone fruit along with baked goods.

-Not to be outdone by fruit, the flowers, especially lavender, is a heavenly excursion.
+Not to be outdone by fruit, the flower farms, especially lavender, are a heavenly excursion.
 So stop at Hood River Lavender Farms to harvest an armful of bouquets.

-For families wanting to learn, stop by the Columbia Gorge Discovery Center for a dose of history.
+For families wanting to learn about the area, stop by the Columbia Gorge Discovery Center for more about the area’s history, located 5000 Discovery Dr. in The Dalles.

 Make it to Mount Hood